goatshriek/stumpless/docs/examples/network/README.md

                                         // "connect failed with socket" might mean no TCP response }

 If for some reason you want to open a target that isn't responding just yet, then you can use the builder style of target creation instead of directly opening it.
 This will create a target with the given parameters, but won't try to open it right away.
-This allows you to create the target, set some necessary options, and then attempt to open it when the time is right.
+This allows you to create the target, set any necessary options, and then attempt to open it when the time is right.
 The TCP over IPv4 example uses this approach.

     new_target = stumpless_new_network_target( "new-udp4-target",
                                                STUMPLESS_IPV4_NETWORK_PROTOCOL,